pachyderm/docs/content/latest/how-tos/s3-gateway-operations/list-objects.md

 seriesPart:
 ---

-You can list the contents of a given Pachyderm repository using the following commands.
+You can list the contents of a given MLDM repository using the following commands.

 {{<stack type="wizard" >}}